 Private insurance companies sell Medicare Supplement plans in New York to help cover the deductibles and coinsurance associated with Original Medicare.
 These Medigap plans differ based on where you live.
 To find the Medicare Supplement plan that matches your needs and fits within your budget, you need to know how Medicare Supplement plans in New York work and the outline of coverage for each plan.

 Best Medicare Supplement Plans in New York for 2020

 Medicare Supplement plans in New York only work with Original Medicare.
 If you have coverage under a Medicare Advantage plan, you cannot have Medigap insurance at the same time.
-In New York, as in 46 other states, you can choose your Medicare Supplement plan from one of 10 standardized plans: Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M and Plan N
+In New York, as in 46 other states, you can choose the best Medicare Supplement plan from one of 10 standardized plans: Plan A, Plan B, Plan C, Plan D, Plan F, Plan G, Plan K, Plan L, Plan M and Plan N

 Medicare Plans E, H, I and J are not available to new beneficiaries in 2010, but if you have one of these Medicare Supplement plans, it is still in effect.
 NY also offers a high-deductible option for Plan F. The trade-off for a higher deductible is lower premiums.
 Either high-deductible or standard Medigap Plan F is worth your consideration, though, since this is the most robust option.
 It is even one of only two plans to cover the Medicare Part B deductible.

 Although there are plans available in all 62 New York counties, not every Medigap plan is available in each county.
 You can use our online tool to find the Medicare Supplement plans sold in your zip code and compare premiums between insurance companies.
 Insurance carriers typically make annual changes in their rates, so it’s smart to compare quotes each year.